roarkhabegger/BAM/README.md

+# Bootcamp on Astrophysics Methods
-# Welcome to a Python introduction for Astrophysicists and Astronomers!
+## Welcome to a Python introduction for Astrophysicists and Astronomers!

 This repository is a set of Jupyter Notebook files introducing you to coding in Python, with examples geared towards modern astrophysics research.